angrycub/katacoda-scenarios/securing-nomad/enable-acls/step10.md

+## Application Developer persona

-Considering the requirements listed earloer, what rules should you add to your policy?
+Considering the requirements listed earlier.
+What rules should you add to your policy?
 Nomad will deny all requests that are not explicitly permitted, so focus on the policies and capabilities you would like to permit.

 However, be mindful of the course-grained permissions in `namespace` rules—they might grant more permissions than you need for your use case.

-> The application developer needs to be able to deploy an application into the Nomad cluster and control its lifecycle.
+> Application developers need to be able to deploy applications into the Nomad cluster and control their lifecycles.
 They should not be able to perform any other node operations.
 >
 > Application developers are allowed to fetch logs from their running containers, but should not be allowed to run commands inside of them or access the filesystem for running workloads.

-Recall that [`namespace` rules] govern the job application deployment behaviors and introspection capabilities for a Nomad cluster.
+Recall that [`namespace` rules] govern job application deployment behaviors and introspection capabilities for a Nomad cluster.

-First define the policy in terms of required capabilities.
+First, define the policy in terms of required capabilities.
 What capabilities from the available options will this policy need to provide to Application Developers?